About

 Over the years, that shared interest never faded.

-We wrote a book together, Black and White Landscape Photography , partly because we wanted to share our experience, but mostly because it was a way for us to reclaim the same passions we shared as kids, that same joy we felt when our first roll of 120 prints arrived in the mail – more than sixty years ago.
+We wrote a book together, Black and White Landscape Photography, partly because we wanted to share our experience, but mostly because it was a way for us to reclaim the same passions we shared as kids, that same joy we felt when our first set of twelve prints arrived in the mail – more than sixty years ago.

 The photographs on this site come from different times and places, but they share the same simple intention.
 We’re not trying to present a grand project or a definitive portfolio — this is more personal than that.
 It’s a way to gather a few images we’ve made, to share them with friends, and to offer something that isn’t quite social media and isn’t meant for commercial use.
 Just a place where our photographs can live without noise around them.